13th December 2018 at 5:04pm

 Periods of market volatility are a valuable reminder of the importance of diversifying – of spreading your money across different types of investments and geographical locations.

 If you’re investing in only one or two of these then you’re exposing yourself to quite a degree of risk.
 But diversifying across investments and countries can help you get a much better balance between risk and return.
-Find out more about this in my blog on the importance of diversification and correlation in investments.
+Find out more about this in our article on the importance of diversification and correlation in investments.

 Keep a close eye on your investments